-The second option, parallel loopback, checks the digital circuitry.
-When parallel loopback is enabled, the serial loopback path is disabled.
-However, the transmitter outputs remain active, and data can be transmitted.
+The second loopback path is a parallel path that checks the digital circuitry.
+When the parallel option is enabled, the serial loopback path is disabled.
+However, the transmitter outputs remain active and data is transmitted over a link.
 If TXINHIBIT is asserted, TXP is forced to 0 until TXINHIBIT is de-asserted.